 It all started with a grandfather teaching children under the mango tree of his ancestral village.
 Ponka village was the home he'd never truly known growing up in Freetown, Sierra Leone.
-When he was a boy, his father had sent him away to live with an uncle so that he could get a good education.
-He had studied hard.
-Achieved his dreams.
-Had a successful career and a big, loving family.
-Then war.
-Chaos.
-And eventually a homecoming, a return to peace, and a deep desire to bring quality education home to Ponka.
-In the heart of the village, under the shade of the mango tree, he taught the children every day the sun was shining.
+When his own father was a boy, he was sent to live with an uncle in the capital so that he could get a good education and that's where he stayed and raised his family.
+Eventually, the son returned to a home he never knew with a deep desire to bring quality education to the village.
+Under the shade of the mango tree, he taught the children every day the sun was shining.
 He shared his dreams of building a school with his oldest son, Andrew, who, during the war, had emigrated to Connecticut.
 Together they bridged the distance and set out to build a school so that when it rained, no child would miss out on her bright future.

 Building a bright future for all children